An immersive performing arts experience at the Osher School of Music!

 For the music camps, Ultracamp will confirm your registration immediately, but you must still sign up for an available instrument to be fully confirmed.
 Ultracamp is not able to handle that distinction.
 And if any instrument is already marked “waiting list only,” you must sign up for that waiting list in order to be considered for any positions in that instrument that may open up later.
 Please do not sign up for a different instrument, but send an email with any questions or difficulties you are having.

 Right after registration, participants in Music Academy and Junior Music Academy will perform an audition for seating assignments and best experience, but not for acceptance into the program.
-Each camp has different requirements that we will send you soon after you register.
+Students will be asked to play a excerpt of a solo/piece, and may be asked to play a scale or sight-reading.
+Students in the Music Academy may audition for the Student Solo Recital; please bring piano accompaniment if interested.

-Yes, percussionists should bring drumsticks!
+Percussionists should bring their own drum sticks and mallets.
 The University provides everything else they will need for rehearsals and performance.

 Send to:

-Camper’s Name (add SMTA, SMYBDC, SoMMA or SMJMA)
+Camper’s Name (add SMYBDC, SMTA, SoMMA, SMCMA, or SMJMA)

 c/o Osher School of Music